awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule: ** [https://docs.aws.amazon.com/config/latest/developerguide/lambda-inside-vpc.html](https://docs.aws.amazon.com/config/latest/developerguide/lambda-inside-vpc.html)

+**Schedule type:** Change triggered

 **Parameters:** None

 This control checks whether a Lambda function is in a VPC\.
-The control excludes Lambda@Edge resources\.
+You might see failed findings for Lambda@Edge resources\.

 It does not evaluate the VPC subnet routing configuration to determine public reachability\.